SED-EEW/hmb_client_FinDer/readme.md

 user = ??
 password = ??
 ```

-Note that these parameters can be passed via command line arguments and the later overwrites the settings in the config file.
-Moreover if the user is provided and not the password, the publisher or listener will ask the password.
+You can choose the parameters you want to set in this config file (e.g. only user and password, or only the agency, ...).
+Note that these parameters can be passed via command line arguments for the publisher/listener and the later overwrites the settings in the config file.
+Moreover if the user parameter is provided and not the password, the password will be ask.

 ## HMB Publisher